sezanzeb/input-remapper/README.md

 - [x] support timed macros, maybe using some sort of syntax
 - [x] add to the AUR, provide .deb file
 - [x] basic support for gamepads as keyboard and mouse combi
-- [x] executing a macro forever while holding down the key
+- [x] executing a macro forever while holding down the key using `h`
+- [x] mapping D-Pad directions as buttons
 - [ ] support for non-GUI TTY environments
+- [ ] mapping joystick directions as buttons
-- [ ] map D-Pad and Joystick directions as buttons, joystick purpose via config
+- [ ] configure joystick purpose via the GUI and store it in the preset
 - [ ] automatically load presets when devices get plugged in after login (udev)
 - [ ] mapping a combined button press to a key
 - [ ] start the daemon in the input group to not require usermod somehow
+- [ ] configure locale for preset to provide a different set of possible keys

 ## Tests